octimot/StoryToolkitAI/README.md

     pip install -r requirements.txt

-If you are running the tool on a machine NVIDIA CUDA GPU, make sure you install Torch with CUDA:
+If you are running the tool on a machine with an NVIDIA CUDA GPU, make sure you install Torch with CUDA:

     pip uninstall torch
     pip cache purge